Supair LEAF paraglider review

-Many manufacturers these days have a ‘high B’ (XC Class wing) for top performance and a ‘low B (Progression Class) catering for school-leavers.
-Sup’Air have aimed for the middle ground and designed a wing for everyday use in all conditions.
-The LEAF is a ‘mid’ EN B glider (Progression Class) for pilots who want flying to be simple and safe.
+Many manufacturers these days have two wings in their range certified EN/LTF B: a 'low B' (Progression Class) wing catering for school-leavers, and a 'high B' (XC Class) wing for top performance.
+With the LEAF, Supair have aimed for the middle ground--'mid B' (Progression Class)--and designed a wing for everyday use in all conditions aimed at pilots who want flying to be simple and safe yet fun.

-I found the Leaf to be very forgiving on the ground; easier than the ‘high-B’ and ‘mid-C’ wings I mostly choose to fly.
-Building a wall is effortless; the sail fills promptly in lighter conditions, ready to launch, but isn’t a struggle to hold down in more of a breeze.
-It’s easy to use the C risers to hold the wing down.
-I didn’t notice any tendency for the trailing edge to lift up and flap around like some lightweight wings do.
+I found the Leaf to be very easy and forgiving on the ground; easier than the 'high-B' wings I mostly fly.
+Building a wall is effortless; the sail fills promptly in lighter conditions, ready to launch, but isn't a struggle to hold down in more of a breeze.
+It's easy to use the C risers to hold the wing down.
+I didn't notice any tendency for the trailing edge to lift up and flap around like some lightweight wings do.

 The Leaf inflates and launches easily, with a tendency to come up straight, even when I experimented with laying the canopy out and pulling it up in a sloppy manner.
 If I pulled it up very badly, so that it came up skew, I found it easy to correct in the usual way (step under the wing, apply brake if necessary).
 I didn't find any tendency to either hang back or shoot up; it launches in a predictable and controllable manner.